aquamila/-UDACITY_DAND_Communicate_Data_Findings/README.md

 ## Summary of Findings

-The main goal of the analysis was to find out the application case features which affect on application processing time.
+The main goal of the analysis was to find out the application case features which affect application processing time.

 I investigated the next case features: